rocky/python-xdis/README.rst

-This package also has an extensive knowledge of Python bytecode magic numbers, including Pypy and others, and how to translate from `sys.sys_info` major, minor, and release numbers to the corresponding magic value.
+This package also has an extensive knowledge of Python bytecode magic numbers, including Pypy and others, and how to translate from ``sys.sys_info`` major, minor, and release numbers to the corresponding magic value.

-So If you want to write a cross-version assembler, or a bytecode-level optimizer this package may also be useful.
-In addition to the kinds of instruction categorization that `dis`` offers, we have additional categories for things that would be useful in such a bytecode optimizer.
+So if you want to write a cross-version assembler, or a bytecode-level optimizer this package may also be useful.
+In addition to the kinds of instruction categorization that ``dis``` offers, we have additional categories for things that would be useful in such a bytecode assembler, optimizer, or decompiler.

-The programs here accept bytecodes from Python version 1.0 to 3.10 or so.
+The programs here accept bytecodes from Python version 1.0 to 3.11 or so.
 The code requires Python 2.4 or later and has been tested on Python running lots of Python versions.